Scroll down to meet the cohorts at CC!

 Minors Biochemistry, Arabic and Islamic Studies

 Bio: My name is Asa Hussain, but you can call me Isa ("Ee-sa").
 I’m from Miami, Florida, where I first started my journey into community engagement.
 In high school, I volunteered with organizations such as Biscayne National Park, This is the Dog!
 Pet Adoptions, and Pages for All Ages Mentorship Program.
-As a Community Engaged Fellow, I have interned with Rocky Mountain Field Institute and, during my sophomore year, I will be the CCE/CEF Intern, where I hope to continue building the Community Engaged Fellowship Program and helping new and incoming fellows through their first year in college!
+As a Bonner Fellow, I have interned with Rocky Mountain Field Institute and, was the CCE's Bonner Intern during my sophomore year, where continued building the Bonner Fellowship and helping new and incoming fellows through their first year in college!
 Academically, I am following the pre-veterinarian track with a major in Organismal Biology and Ecology and minors in Biochemistry and Arabic and Islamic Studies.
-I am super passionate about community engagement that is personal and meaningful to me and diversity and inclusion work, so I’m proud to be both a Community Engaged Fellow and a Butler Center Intern.
+I am super passionate about community engagement that is personal and meaningful to me and diversity and inclusion work, so I’m proud to be both a Bonner Fellow and a Butler Center Intern.
 Some student organizations I have been active in include Theatre Workshop, Queer People of Color, and the Muslim Student Association.
 When I can find the spare time (or even when I don’t), I like to run, draw, read, hit the gym, socialize, and cook.
 I also enjoy acting, listening to a variety of music, and being by the ocean (hard RIP).

 Heba Shiban '21